 Other cyber schools often use curriculum from one set publisher.
 PALCS does not use one particular publisher for course material.
 They instead use an internal curriculum review committee to select the best content for each course.
 At this time, we use mostly digital/online books and materials for our classes, though some courses may still have physical books, workbooks, manipulatives, or kits.
 Teachers pull in videos from external sources and from our publishers, and use educational games and websites to help students learn.
 PALCS teachers have a good handle on their course material, because they are helping create the lessons themselves.
 Families can review complete course descriptions on our curriculum page.

 Lessons and courses are tiered for our students.
 The elementary level has lessons built on a three-tier system.
 This is similar to middle school and high school using on-level, college-prep, and advanced/honors/AP-level courses.
 Grouped according to their ability level, students can have different lessons based on their activity.
-Questions about advanced work or extra support may always be directed to a student’s teacher or guidance counselor.
+Questions about advanced work or extra support may always be directed to a student’s teacher or school counselor.

 On the independent school review website Niche.com, PALCS has been ranked the #1 cyber charter school in PA.
 PALCS has also consistently been a top performer among cyber schools for standardized testing results on the SAT and ACT.
 From year-to-year, PALCS has seen 78-83% of graduates go on to post-secondary education.
 Take a look at our statistics and a selection of colleges that accepted PALCS students from last year’s graduating class in our school profile.

 As families are comparing cyber schools, we encourage them to do research before selecting the best one that meets their needs.
 A list of public cyber charter schools is available on the Statewide Cyber Charter Schools tab on the PA Coalition of Public Charter Schools website, or a spreadsheet of all charter schools in PA, including both brick-and-mortar and cyber, is available from the PA Department of Education.